hexops/mach-objc/README.md

 Use `generate.sh` to regenerate the source files.
 Only `metal/mtl.zig` can be regenerated at this point, but other frameworks may be added later.

+Methods using generic types (e.g. `ns.Array`) or inline block types are not being translated correctly and are currently commented out by hand.
+This will be updated soon in mach-objc-generator.

 ## Issues

 Issues are tracked in the [main Mach repository](https://github.com/hexops/mach/issues?q=is%3Aissue+is%3Aopen+label%3Aobjc).